Your email list is your biggest asset!

 Display a relatively simple, noticeable bar that stays at the top of the screen and scrolls with the page so that it remains within a user’s sight all the time.
 It will get attention and convert more.

-The message we usually use on the bar is a call to action, but the results are pretty good using it as an invitation to subscribe, too.
+The message we usually use on the bar is a call to action, but the results are pretty good when you use it as an invitation to subscribe, too.

-Example: ProBlogger has effectively used a sticky top bar to boost its subscriber count.
+Example: Hello Bar effectively uses a sticky top bar to collect email leads on its own site.

 5. Offer a Content Upgrade

 A content upgrade is a link magnet that provides upgraded value to content as a reward for subscribing.

 Suppose you plan to write a post titled “Top 3 Ways to Get Organic Traffic.”
 You also have a resourceful PDF, “30 Different Sources of Getting More Traffic.”
 What you can do is offer readers a chance to download the PDF from inside the new post by opting in (giving you their email addresses).

 So, try providing upgrades to your content as subscribing rewards and see how it improves your conversion.

 Example: Leadpages is one of the best landing page solutions.
 They also have a content upgrade feature.
 Here is a sample:

 Or perhaps a pop-up is more your style.
 In that case, consider Sleeknote: